Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 The Fine-Tuning Decision Matrix

-The right fine-tuning strategy depends on two factors: how much target data you have, and how similar the source and target domains are.
+The appropriate fine-tuning strategy depends on two factors: the amount of available target data and the similarity between source and target domains.

 Scenario Target Data Size Domain Similarity Recommended Strategy